aman1468/Cutomer_Churn_Analysis/results/README.md

 #Below is the screenshot of churn by senior citizen sql query and its result:
 ![Churn By Senior Citizen](churn_by_seniorcitizen.png)

-Explanation:- 1 means senior citizen
+Explanation:- 1 in SeniorCitizen Column means senior citizen

-0 means not a senior citizen
+0 in SeniorCitizen Column means not a senior citizen

 Results:- senior citizens have higher churn rate which is 41.68%